robertsauter/buddymatch-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-QuestUP is a web application to motivate middle school students to engage with learning materials even after the school time.
-The final subject grade (displayed to the students as a level) is predicted using ML techniques based on the students performance.
-By completing "Quests" students can receive points.
-With sufficient points, shop items are automatically unlocked which then can be purchased by the students.
+BuddyMatch is a web application for students to find matching study buddies.
+The application idea is based on Tinder with focus on finding learning or university buddies.
+Students can register for an account and create a profile with information about their skills, study courses, study field and more.
+Other users are suggested and can be either accepted or denied by the logged in user.
+Suggested users can also be filtered to find more appropriate study buddies.

 This project was submited as a final project for Advanced Web Tech course under [Social Computing department](https://www.uni-due.de/soco/) at [Duisburg-Essen University](https://www.uni-due.de).